THIS IS WHAT HAPPENS WHEN WE FUND THE PEOPLE

 What happens when mother’s are able to create safe places for their family?

 I swear I don’t know how we do it sometimes, but we do, but sometimes it gets really hard ant there’s no where to turn.
 I work two shifts and can barely keep the lights on.
 I’m just barely getting by.
 So when things come up, I get worried because it could mean that I lose my housing.
 It could mean that I lose my kids.

 When I got my 5 day notice, I didn’t know what I was going to do, but God sent this to me.

-This group’s funding helped me get emergency funds to my landlord, and that would have been good enough, but then the other resources I got connected to are helping me get a better job and better transportation.
+This funding group helped me get emergency funds to my landlord, and that would have been good enough, but then the other resources I got connected to are helping me get a better job and better transportation.